Ethics Institute Research Fellowship Grant Program

 The Ethics Institute Research Fellows Grant Program provides funding for MSU-affiliated investigators to pursue small, focused projects that have the potential to improve understanding of ethical dimensions and ethical practice in a specific field.
 While many types of projects will be considered, the program prioritizes projects that enable awardees to generate sufficient progress needed for successful applications for external funding and/or published research work.
 Work that contributes to institutional transformation at MSU and other institutions is also welcome.

 There will be three grants awarded for the Spring of 2026.
-There will be another call for proposals in the Fall of 2027 for three grants.
+Additional information on future opportunities will be shared on this page when it's available.

 Submission Details